 - Consistency is key.
 The best way to incorporate a new habit is to stay consistent.
 Some people prefer morning walks as a positive and peaceful way to start their day.
 Other people prefer evening walks with their dog to decompress after a busy day.
 Whichever you prefer, stick to your preplanned time of day and duration.
 Your dog will also appreciate this as most dogs prefer an established routine.

 Maintain optimum joint health.
-Some dogs benefit from joint supplements if they have previously suffered an orthopedic injury and/or are predisposed to developing osteoarthritis.
-Joint supplements such as those containing UC-II®, a patented form of undenatured collagen that uniquely targets inflammation via the immune system, or more traditional supplements with glucosamine and chondroitin, may help keep your dog’s joints pain free and healthy.
+Some dogs benefit from joint supplements if they have previously suffered an orthopedic injury and/or are predisposed to developing joint problems.
+Joint supplements such as those containing UC-II®, a patented form of undenatured collagen that uniquely targets inflammation via the immune system, or more traditional supplements with glucosamine and chondroitin, may help keep your dog’s joints healthy.
 As always, consult your veterinarian before starting any new exercise routine or supplements.
 See you – and your dog – out there!